hysamah/ES_project2/README.md

 Our project aims at utilizing hand gestures for control.
 We will be controlling a car kit (Dagu 4WD) using a glove that has sensors and an embedded MCU.
 We use a mixture of flex sensors and an Inertial measurement unit (IMU) inside the glove to determine the hand movement.
 We use the STM32 Nucleo board to interact with the sensors.
 Moreover, it communicates  the desired car movements to another Nucleo-32 board in the Dagu kit using a bluetooth module via UART.
 The on-ground Nucleo-32 will signal the Pololu motor controller to move the Dagu in the correct direction.

-We plan to implement 5 gestures:
+We implement 5 basic gestures:
 -  open palm for stopping/braking
 -  closed fist + downwards rotate (pitch angle) for forward
 -  closed fist + upwards rotate (pitch angle) for reverse